Skip to content

 Filter results Filtered results

-The execution job's result contains all of the saved results from the execution process as a list.
+The execution job result contains all the saved results from the execution process in a list.
 Each result is a SavedResult object with these fields:

 • name